Visiting Research Fellowships, 1 – 2 months stay, 2027

 Travel and accommodation provided

-Examples of topics of interest are:
+Examples of topics of interest within Urban and Regional Climate Transitions are:

 - the role of urban and regional planning in sustainability transitions; new tools and approaches for strategic and transformative planning; new roles for planners